drouyang/pmtlock/README.md

 The intuition of pmtlock is to sacrifice fairness to ensure forward progress only when lock waiter preemption happens.
-This goal is achieved by allowing waiters to acquire locks out of order when waiting longer than a threashold, which indicates one or more earlier waiters have been preempted.
-The timeout threshold of each waiter is propotional to the number of previous waiters.
+This goal is achieved by allowing waiters to acquire locks out of order when waiting longer than a threshold, which indicates one or more earlier waiters have been preempted.
+The timeout threshold of each waiter is proportional to the number of previous waiters.
 As a result, fairness is largely preserved.

 For more details, please refer to our paper "[Preemptable Ticket Spinlocks: